-My Cherry Loaf Cake Recipe is one of my new favourite summer cake recipes, a great way to showcase the fresh, local cherries that are on offer this time of year.
+My Cherry Loaf Cake Recipe is one of my favourite summer cake recipes, a great way to showcase the fresh, local cherries that are in season.
 Of course, you can make Cherry Loaf Cake all year round with imported cherries, but I always think local cherries taste better.
-I’m a big fan of eating local, seasonal food.
+I’m a big fan of eating local, seasonal food because it’s not only better for the environment, it’s better for your health as well.

 There’s nothing like the wonderful flavour of sweet cherries in this Cherry Loaf Cake recipe.
 A little hint – it’s really important to pit cherries properly.
 My husband doesn’t like fresh cherries due to an unfortunate cherry pie incident in France many years ago.
 Some traditional French cooks believe that cherries have a better flavour if you cook them with the pits in, and the person who had made the fateful pie was definitely of that persuasion.
 Even though it was years ago, my husband still can’t forget the horror of biting into a mouthful of cherry pits.